 • Menu

-I’ve been looking for things to do in Vancouver since 1986.
+I’ve been looking for the best things to do in Vancouver since I was a kid.

-Now, I’m comfortably in between – so let’s get into my eclectic list of the most fun things to do in Vancouver.
+So, let’s dive straight into my eclectic list of the most fun things to do in Vancouver and find a good balance!

 Climb Grouse Mountain

-However, it’s also a vital cultural and educational hub as well.
-Visit the popular wildlife sanctuary, take in a world-famous lumberjack show or even the best breakfast in Vancouver – because it’s with the grizzly bears.
+You can also visit the popular wildlife sanctuary, take in a world-famous lumberjack show or even the best breakfast in Vancouver – because it’s with grizzly bears

 an orca spotted during vancouver whale watching tourGo Whale Watching